The History of Charvel: The Shred Legend

 We are so chuffed to see Charvel back in the conversation when it comes to modern guitars, as their innovation over 40+ years ago can still translate to players from all genres to this day.

-What is your favourite Charvel model?
+What is your favourite Charvel guitar?
 Find us on social media and let us know